ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 # Credit-Card-Transactions-Fraud-Detection
 ### Project Overview

 This project tackles the challenge of detecting fraudulent credit card transactions using machine learning.
-It leverages feature engineering, dimensionality reduction, model selection(KNN, Decision Tree, Random Forest, MLP) and advanced hyperparameter optimization with HalvingGridSearchCV to build a robust fraud detection system.
+It leverages feature engineering, dimensionality reduction, model selection(KNN, Decision Tree, Random Forest, MLP) and advanced hyperparameter optimization with HalvingGridSearchCV to build a robust fraud detection system.<br/>
 To make the model accessible, the project integrates a FastAPI application that serves predictions based on transaction data.
 The entire API is containerized with Docker, enabling easy deployment across environments.

 ### Data